Wild Sex, Drugs, Howling in the Desert

 As the every-man-for-himself capitalism grows stronger, the demand for drugs climbs higher.
-America ranks number one for its guns, for its financial coup d’état and for Wall Street terrorist bums.
-Domestic shock and awe, a doctrine Friedman wrought, keeps the privileged at the top.
+America ranks number one for its guns, for its financial coup d’état, and for Wall Street terrorist bums.
+Domestic shock and awe, a doctrine Friedman wrought, keeps privileged at the top.

 The robber barons profit by turning the country into the land of calamity.
 They ride high on bubbles and bursts of opportunity, while the drug trade shines most appealing to the middle class.
 The breaking-bad, big-dollar industry provides jobs in ‘Amexican’ crassness.
 Cocaine, marijuana, meth—it’s the new opiate of the masses.

 Inequality drives up the burning craving for drugs, legal or illicit.
 Advertisements push us to purchase more stuff, guzzling cars, clothes, and a trinket.
 Buy some bling, impress the girls or enjoy wild sex on a junket.

 At the glow of my own sweat at night, I howl in the desert.
 The Wall Street storm blew us into a wasteland of dirt.
 Millions of people walk the streets homeless by foreclosures.
 We look for comfort in a drug that reassures us.

 The 99-percenters run a treadmill for the dwindling carrot.
 We gravel and crawl for shiny chariots.
 For decades the frenzy continues to spin down an endless rabbit hole lost.
 It drives more souls caught up in the feel-good drugs in exchange for love.
 You just can’t win when you’re dealt a losing hand unless you bluff.